1

 • Death from old age (optional now, most people opt out)

-• Committees deciding who gets healthcare (also dumb)
+• Committees deciding who gets healthcare (we tried that too, same result)

 We do have: